hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 1. Hit Patch, OK, and close the Patcher.

 #### Windower 4
-If you want to install that follow the README.md provided in the archive you downloaded earlier.
+If you want to install Windower follow the README.md provided in the archive you downloaded earlier.
 Unless otherwise requested by Vaughan I won't clog this guide up with that install process.

 ## Install HorizonXI - Steam Play (Steam Deck / other systems)